securityfirst/tent-content/contents_en/communications/sending-a-message/beginner/secure-messaging-on-your-computer.md

 ## Adium

 A good alternative to Pidgin for Mac OS is [Adium](http://adium.im/).
-Learn how to use it in the [Adium tool guide] (umbrella://lesson/adium).

 ## Signal Desktop